-Pride and Prejudice
+Pride and Prejudice (2005)

 This classic novel adaptation that came out in 2005 stars Keira Knightley as Elizabeth and Matthew Macfadyen as Darcy.
-The headstrong and independent Elizabeth is getting pressured into marriage, and it isn't until she meets Darcy that she starts to warm up to the idea.
+The headstrong and independent Elizabeth is being pressured into marriage, and it isn't until she meets Darcy that she starts to warm up to the idea.
 Problem is, Darcy is a bit of a stick in the mud!
 This period piece also landed an Oscar nomination for Keira Knightley.

-10 Things I Hate About You
+10 Things I Hate About You (1999)

-The Big Sick
+The Big Sick (2017)

-A Star Is Born
+A Star Is Born (2018)

-A remake of the classic tale, A Star is Born stars an all-star cast including Bradley Cooper, Lady Gaga, and Dave Chapelle.
+A remake of the classic tale, A Star Is Born stars an all-star cast including Bradley Cooper, Lady Gaga, and Dave Chapelle.
 It's a pretty tragic story that is likely going to make you cry, but all the best whirlwind romances do — don't they?